-One of the most important things in your over all tone is going to be your amplifier.
+One of the most important things to learn in the guitar is what to look for when buying an amplifier.
 The amplifier is the backdrop of your sound.
 You pluck the strings, they vibrate through the guitar it goes through the cord, through effects (if you use them) and into the amp.
 It goes through the amp and comes out the speaker.
 The sound you hear in the end result is you.
 You as a guitar player.

-Depending on what kind of music you prefer, what amp to get is crucial.
+Depending on what kind of music you prefer, buying an amplifier and knowing what kind to get is crucial.
 If you like blues like Stevie Ray Vaughn I’d go with Fender.
 If you like the sound of Metallica go with Marshall.
-If you like amps with all kinds of knobs and effects built in, go with Vox, Roland or Line6.
+If you like amps with all kinds of knobs and effects built in, go with Vox, Peavey or Line6.

 All the models mentioned above are great in their own way.
 It’s like a car versus a truck.
 Which one is better?
 Depends on what your use of the vehicle is.
 Same with amplifiers.
 Each one is different and just like guitars and effects, I’d try out different ones.

 Now me, although I have different amps I play through, I prefer Marshall Amplification.
 Why?
-Well I’ll tell you why.
-First of all, almost all the guitar players that have influenced me play through Marshall or have at one time.
-Jimi Hendrix, Eric Clapton, Jimmy Page, Slash, Kiss, Iron Maiden, Metallica, Van Halen, AC/DC, Deep Purple, etc,etc,etc. Too many to list here but you get the point.
+Well, I’ll tell you why.
+First of all, almost all the guitar players that have influenced me to play through Marshall or have at one time.
+Jimi Hendrix, Eric Clapton, Jimmy Page, Slash, Kiss, Iron Maiden, Metallica, Van Halen, AC/DC, Deep Purple, etc, etc, etc. Too many to list here but you get the point.

 I personally don’t like too many knobs.
 Too much option.
 Much like the effects processors (see my post on effects) it takes too much time to dial in a nice tone.
 I like simplicity.
 Plug in, turn up to 10 and rock out!
 Effective and much more concentration on playing and not so much time spent on tone dialing.
 But that’s just me.

 Research what amps are used by your favorite players as I’ve done.
-Use what they use.
-If your just starting out, get something small and portable that’s not too expensive.
+When buying an amplifier, think to use what they do.
+If you are just starting out, get something small and portable that’s not too expensive.
 That way you can carry it if needed and if you decide to change later you don’t have too much invested.

 Or maybe, just be cool mellow and low key with not too much attention.
-Which ever fits your personality and style of playing is best.
+Whichever fits your personality and style of playing is best.
 If you ask me, choose Marshall.
-Take care and e-mail me or contact me on Facebook if you have any questions.
-I will do my best to help.

 Until our next lesson, take care.
 Dwayne Jenkins